redux-saga/redux-saga/README.md

 ## Usage Example

-Suppose we have an UI to fetch some user data from a remote server when a button is clicked.
+Suppose we have a UI to fetch some user data from a remote server when a button is clicked.
 (For brevity, we'll just show the action triggering code.)

 ```javascript
 class UserComponent extends React.Component {